Automic Vault icon Automic Vault

 A GitHub token is source and release authority.

-For agent workflows, gh is not just a convenience CLI.
-It can expose tokens, mutate repositories, publish releases, and start automation.
+For agent workflows, gh can expose tokens, mutate repositories, publish releases, and start automation.

 Token reveal